infobloxopen/infoblox-nios-go-client/README.md

 ## Usage

-You can either use an aggregated client to interact with multiple BloxOne APIs or create a client for a specific API.
+You can either use an aggregated client to interact with multiple NIOS APIs or create a client for a specific API.

 #### Aggregated Client
 You can use an aggregated client to interact with multiple APIs.
 The aggregated client is available in the `client` package.